reachjainrahul/testrepo/docs/getting-started.md

 <img src="./assets/cloud-sg.png" width="1500" alt="CloudConsoleSGs"/>

-The VirtualMachinePolicy API will display the policy realization status of all policies being applied to a VM.
+The VirtualMachinePolicy(VMP) API will display the policy realization status of all policies applied to a VM.
 The ANP status on a virtual machine will be shown in the `Realization` field.
 In the below example, `vm-anp` is successfully applied to all VMs.

 ```bash